isaiaherb/nba-predictions-2023-24/README.md

-# NBA Season Rankings and 2023-24 Season Predictions
+# NBA Season Rankings and 2023-24 Season Predictions in R
 Description: This repository includes historic NBA data and R code to run a linear model and predict the outcome of the 2023-24 season.

 ## 2023-24 Predictions